 ENTIRE AGREEMENT

-In relation to its subject matter the Scheme Documents represent the entire understanding and constitutes the whole agreement, and supersedes any previous agreement, between the parties and, save as provided in this Agreement, no party has relied on any representation made by any other party who is not a party to this Agreement.
+In relation to their subject matter the Scheme Documents represent the entire understanding and constitute the whole agreement, and supersede any previous agreements, between the parties and, save as provided in this Agreement, no party has relied on any representation made by any other party who is not a party to this Agreement.

 COSTS

-Each party shall bear its own costs incurred in connection with the negotiation, preparation and execution of this Agreement and the Scheme Documents.
+Each party shall bear its own costs incurred in connection with the negotiation, preparation and execution of this Agreement and the other Scheme Documents.

 NOTICES